ansin218/hugo-blog/content/travelogue/ireland/guinness-factory-tour-dublin.md

 date: 2019-10-05T21:58:42+02:00
 description: "A trip to Dublin may be incomplete without visiting the Guinness.
 Do the famous Guinness factory tour in Dublin and read this post to know what to expect."
 image: "https://images2.imgbox.com/1b/a6/AgzaemXo_o.jpg"
-keywords: "dublin, ireland, beer, guinness, guinness factory"
+keywords: "dublin, ireland, beer, guinness, guinness factory, guinness storehouse"
 url: "/travelogue/ireland/guinness-factory-tour-dublin/"
 ---